 Next, the fibres are separated from the bark and made to rest in the field for four to six weeks.

 It is then that the separated fibres are carded into strands and cleaned to eliminate the impurities.

 Step 4: Pulping, Matting, Or Steam

 At this stage, manufacturers pulp the strands to make paper products or use matting to yield fleeces and mats.
-Alternatively, they can steam the strands so that the hemp can be weaved in the latter stages.
+Alternatively, they can steam the strands so that you can weave the hemp in the latter stages.

 Step 5: Weaving Into Fabrics